Suffolk University Police & Security Department (SUPD)

 Security officers are authorized by the University to enforce Suffolk University rules and regulations and to assist police officers to serve and protect this community.

-We work closely with the Boston Police, Massachusetts State Police departments, and all other law enforcement agencies.
+We work closely with the surrounding partner agencies to include the Boston Police, Massachusetts State Police, Transit Police, and federal partners.